-Credit scores and historical loss experience may not accurately predict the likelihood of losses on the leases Information regarding credit scores for the lessees obtained at the time of origination of the related lease is presented in "The Leases- Characteristics of the Leases-General" in this prospectus.
+Credit scores and historical loss experience may not accurately predict the likelihood of losses on the leases and therefore losses on your notes Information regarding credit scores for the lessees obtained at the time of origination of the related lease is presented in "The Leases-Characteristics of the Leases-General" in this prospectus.
 A credit score purports only to be a measurement of the relative degree of risk a borrower represents to a lender, i.e., that a borrower with a higher score is statistically expected to be less likely to default in payment than a borrower with a lower score.
+Further, credit score models were built prior to the global outbreak of COVID-19, and consequently were not designed to take into account the social, economic and financial disruptions caused by the pandemic.
 Neither the depositor, the sponsor nor any other party will make any representations or warranties as to any lessee's current credit score or the actual performance of any lease or that a particular credit score should be relied upon as a basis for an expectation that a lease will be paid in accordance with its terms.

-Additionally, historical loss and delinquency information set forth in this prospectus under "Prepayments, Delinquencies, Repossessions and Net Losses-Delinquency, Repossession and Credit Loss Information" and "-Residual Value Loss Experience" was affected by several variables, including general economic conditions and market residual values, that are likely to differ in the future.
-Therefore, there can be no assurance that the net loss experience calculated and presented in this prospectus with respect to NMAC's managed portfolio of leases will reflect actual experience with respect to the leases allocated to the 2020-A SUBI.
-There can be no assurance that the future delinquency or loss experience of the servicer with respect to the leases will be better or worse than that set forth in this prospectus with respect to NMAC's managed portfolio.
+Additionally, historical loss and delinquency information set forth in this prospectus under "Prepayments, Delinquencies, Repossessions and Net Losses-Delinquency, Repossession and Credit Loss Information" and "-Residual Value Loss Experience" was affected by several variables, including general economic conditions and market residual values, that are expected to differ in the immediate future, and are likely to differ in the longer term future.
+Consequently, the net loss experience calculated and presented in this prospectus with respect to NMAC's managed portfolio of leases may not reflect actual experience with respect to the leases allocated to the 2020-B SUBI.
+NMAC has experienced variability (including increases) in delinquencies and repossession in its auto lease portfolio, which variability may continue.
+In particular, the servicer temporarily suspended involuntary repossession activities nationwide as a result of the COVID-19 outbreak.
+The servicer has resumed involuntary repossession activity where permitted by local law, but may elect (or be required) to again suspend such activity at any time in the future.
+Further, the prices of used vehicles, including the prices at which the servicer is able to sell repossessed vehicles are variable.
+Although there has been a recent recovery in such prices in certain cases to near pre-COVID-19 levels, such prices may continue to fluctuate in the future and could decline, which could result in increased credit losses on defaulted leases.
+In addition, future delinquency rates, rates of repossession, recovery rates or loss experience of the servicer with respect to the leases may be better or worse than that set forth in the static pool information and historical delinquency and loss information contained in this prospectus.
+Unlike the servicer's relief options offered for natural disasters, the